mmozeiko/rpi/README.md

     python ./sysroot.py --distro alarm --sysroot "${SYSROOT}" --target "${TARGET}" glibc gcc

+Make sure you have `dpkg-deb` executable available if you are targeting rasbian (on Arch install it from AUR).

-This will create `sysroot` folder with development header files and libraries targeting your choice of distribution and target architecutre.
+This script will create `sysroot` folder with development header files and libraries targeting your choice of distribution and target architecutre.
 You'll need to repeat this process in case you run `setup.sh` again with different distro/pi_version arguments.
 Each sysroot is setup in separate folder.